Case Transfer Criteria and Procedures

 • The primary assignment will be changed over to AB12 after all pending items are complete and the physical case file (White-Emancipation, Purple-Medical/Education, Legal-last 2 full reports, and last minute order) has been exchanged.

-• If the case does not meet criteria and not accepted, correspondence will be made acknowledging the reasons for denial.
-AB12 Unit will offer ongoing support and referrals, as needed.
+• If the case does not meet criteria and is not accepted, correspondence will be made acknowledging the reasons for denial.
+The AB12 Unit will offer ongoing support and referrals, as needed.

 Transferring a Case from the MART Unit